nicosalvato/flowershop/README.md

-# Flowershop
+# Flower Shop
-A flowershop order processor for a code interview.
+A flower order processor for a code interview.